chimera-linux/cports/README.md

 Keep in mind that the `masterdir` as well as `hostdir` path/name may change based on the configuration file and command line options you pass.
 The `-stage0` and `-stage1` suffixes are appended universally though.

+#### Bootstrapping on an incompatible host

+If you're running an incompatible host, which generally means running a glibc system, there is still an option for you.
+You can use the `bootstrap.sh` script.

+The script works by downloading a compatible rootfs (Void Linux with `musl`) and then running a regular bootstrap in it.
+It takes care of installing the appropriate dependencies into the root, and the entire process runs unprivileged, thanks to namespaces and `bubblewrap`.

+Any arguments passed to the script are passed to `cbuild.py`.
+This is generally most useful for passing the number of make jobs, e.g. `-j16` to use 16 threads.

+**NOTE:** You will still need to prepare as usual!
+That means generating a signing key and setting up the configuration file for it.
+Once the process successfully finishes, you wil have a `masterdir` ready and you will no longer need to use the script.
+Instead, you will simply build packages as normal, as the host environment becomes irrelevant.

+If the process fails during stage 0, you will probably want to fix the problem and resume it.
+To prevent the script from starting from scratch, just set the environment variable `BOOTSTRAP_ROOT` to the path to the directory with the already-made root.
+That will make it proceed.
+This is only necessary if the failure is in stage 0, as for stage 1 onwards the host system already does not matter and you can simply run `cbuild.py bootstrap` directly.